paulilab/paulilab.github.io/_pages/home.md

 3)	**Translational regulation**: We are interested in investigating translational regulation and regulation by translation during embryogenesis.

 To address these questions, we are mainly using zebrafish embryos since they are a powerful model of vertebrate embryogenesis.
-We combine various experimental and computational approaches, which range from genetics, molecular biology, cell biology and biochemistry to live cell imaging and high-throughput image analysis and genomics technologies.
+We combine various experimental and computational approaches, ranging from genetics, molecular biology, cell biology and biochemistry to live cell imaging and genomics technologies.

 Learn [more &hellip;]({{ site.baseurl }}/research/)